 Click on the hotspots to see more information on the Mazda3's technical features.

-The All-New Mazda3 sees the debut of Mazda’s M Hybrid system.
+The All-New Mazda3 sees the debut of Mazda’s Mazda M Hybrid system.
 Both the Skyactiv-G, and the soon to be launched Skyactic-X, petrol engines feature this 24v mild hybrid technology.
 A belt-driven integrated starter generator (ISG) converts the kinetic energy recovered during deceleration into energy and stores it in a 600KJ lithium-ion battery.
 A DC-DC converter alters the power to the appropriate voltage to supply the cars electrical system.
-In addition to improved economy, M Hybrid also helps drivability by substituting engine torque for motor torque when the car is starting, accelerating or coming to a stop.
+In addition to improved economy, Mazda M Hybrid also helps drivability by substituting engine torque for motor torque when the car is starting, accelerating or coming to a stop.
 Even better, engine speed is adjusted by motor torque during upshifts to deliver a smoother gear change and subconsciously smoother clutch operation by the driver.

 G-Vectoring Control Plus